 - Compressed air (optional)

-Frequently you’ll find the Lionel 8902 and 8302 sold as-is for parts because the previous owner couldn’t get them working.
+You can find MPC-era Lionel 8902 and 8302 engines sold as-is for parts because the previous owner couldn’t get them working.
 The dirty little secret with these locomotives is that they ran on DC, not AC like most other Lionel O27 trains.
 When you try to run them on AC, they make a lot of noise and cycle between forward and reverse very rapidly, sometimes to the point where they don’t appear to move at all.

 So the first thing to do to see if one of these locomotives works is to try running them off DC, rather than AC.
 If you don’t have a DC power pack (like the ones used for HO or N scale trains), a 6v lantern battery or even a 9v battery works for testing purposes.
 We’ll cover converting these locomotives to AC later.